iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.2/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 3 reviews"/>
 </p>

+> No notifications???
+I worked in a hospital filled with COVID patients during an outbreak.
+Maybe none of them had this app installed.
+This app is an amazing concept.
+I apperciate the anonymity.
+I will continue to recommend this app to others!<br> :date: __2021-01-14 13:15:04__

+> It was working fine updating regularly.
+Now it hasn't updated my exposure or the cases and deaths since January 4th.
+I don't know what is wrong.
+Yes my bluetooth is on.
+I don't know what to do with it.<br> :date: __2021-01-13 17:51:43__

 > My app last exposure check was Dec 30 2020.
 I have my location and Bluetooth on.
 Not working..<br> :date: __2021-01-09 12:23:32__